- Home to DLR

-- If you suspect a provider is overcharging or question the billings, you can ask that health provider for an explanation or ask the insurance company to audit the bill and verify whether the provider properly billed.
+- If you suspect a provider is overcharging or question the provider billing, you can ask the health provider for a detailed explanation or ask the insurance company to audit the bill to verify whether the provider properly billed.

-If you have a dispute with your insurer about the amount or terms of the claim settlement, you may contact us for assistance.
+If you have a dispute with your insurer about the amount or terms of the claim settlement, you may contact the South Dakota Division of Insurance for assistance.